 I’ve been doing a ton of genealogy lately for the husband’s side.
-And way back, he’s related to these McIlvaine’s of Delaware.
-Donald is a descendant, too, and he’s compiled this book.
+And way, way, way back, he’s related to this family.
+The author is a descendant, too.
 It includes a family history written by a family member long since deceased and a bunch of land records about some of the descendants up until a certain point.

 But then they did have babies.
 And those babies had babies and babies and babies until my husband was born.

-I don’t dislike England.
-I think it’s a pretty cool country.
-But as an American, I found this branch of his family’s story incredible.
+I found this branch of his family’s story incredible.
 I learned the the Scotch-Irish weren’t really Irish at all, and that a lot of them immigrated here and then later fought against the British power on a different continent.
-This is painting far too large a brushstroke, but in a way the American revolution was an extension of the fight for Scotland’s independence, which had been going on for a very, very long time.

 In the early 1900s, Dr. Kunos transcribed these folk tales into the written word from the oral tradition.
-It may have been the first time it was done as far as I know.
 On one hand, they display what life was like in the Ottoman Empire, which finally collapsed in the midst of WWI, becoming the country we know today as Turkey.
 There’s talk of Padishahs and Allah and what we would call genies.
-It’s flavored with the East.
 But true to Turkish form, the stories are also inundated with Western influence.
 The structure of the stories themselves very much follow the hero format, rescuing the damsel in distress, and occasionally mirroring stories I grew up hearing.

 The stories were mostly great, and totally worth the read.
 But this was transcribed in the early 1900s; it’s also got some really awful racism in it.
-If you can handle that as a part of a book that was being written down from the oral tradition 100 years ago, then it’s worth the read.
-But if it makes you too angry (which I couldn’t really blame you if it did,) you may want to stay away.
 I hate to recommend staying away as I think a major thing that helps us learn to be better humans in the future is looking at our past mistakes, but I know it would be a major turn off to many people.
 My jaw hit the floor so many times; it got so, so inappropriate and offensive at points.

 I’m currently reading this book from Sierra Leon.
 Well, about Sierra Leon.
 From someone who lived it.
 I’m limiting my reviews until I finish the books, though.